wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

   > In deps/ecto/mix.exs:
     {:postgrex, "~> 0.8.3", [optional: true, hex: :postgrex]}

-  Ensure they match or specify one of the above in your MyApp_323712.Mixfile deps and set `override: true` ** (Mix) Can't continue due to errors on dependencies
+  Ensure they match or specify one of the above in your MyApp.Mixfile deps and set `override: true` ** (Mix) Can't continue due to errors on dependencies
 </pre>

 ... it is due to:

-3:31 PM [ericmj] there was a bug in hex that has been fixed<br/>
+3:31 PM [ericmj] there was a bug in hex that has been [fixed][hex-bugfix]<br/>
 3:32 PM [ericmj] if you update hex it is fine, but if you fetched deps with the broken hex you may have a locked postgrex 0.9.0 which you dont want

 The `mix local.hex` command we ran earlier *should* have prevented this, but if not, execute these commands to install the latest one again and [unlock](http://elixir-lang.org/docs/v1.0/mix/Mix.Tasks.Deps.Unlock.html) the postgrex dependency: